-Join the hundreds of St. Francis of Assisi parishioners who enrich their spiritual life each Lent by participating in the annual Lenten Small Faith Groups program.
-This year, the small group guide is Amazed & Afraid: Discover the Power of Jesus from The Evangelical Catholic and The Word Among Us.
-There are six sessions, and each contain a story from the Gospels describing people changed beyond recognition because they met Jesus.
-The guide prompts personal reflection, discussion, different ways to pray, and includes appendices that put the Scriptures into a historical-cultural context.
+St. Francis of Assisi parishioners enrich their spiritual life each Lent by participating in the annual Lenten Small Faith Groups program.
+In 2020, the small group guide is Having Mercy from The Pastoral Center Lectionary Series.
+There are five sessions, and each contain a different focus on mercy.
+The guide prompts personal reflection, discussion, different ways to pray, and includes suggestions to carry what you have learned and discussed into your week.

-St. Francis of Assisi parish provides a complimentary copy of the guide to each registered Host, and group participants are given the option of purchasing their own copy online.
+St. Francis of Assisi parish provides a complimentary copy of the guide to each registered Host, and booklets for each participant free of charge.
 The guide contains everything needed, including prayers, content, Scripture passages, prompts for discussion and enrichment material.
 There is no training or experience necessary for Hosts or participants.

 Small Faith Groups